Benjamin Von Wong: Career

+to Egyptian refugees.
+In Corfu, Greece - collaboration with Greenpeace and aerialist Katerina Soldatou to illustrate the statistic: "Every 60 seconds, a truckload of plastic flows into the ocean."

 In 2019, Von Wong earned a Guinness World Record for "Strawpocalypse," the largest supported art installation made from plastic drinking straws.
 Von Wong re-purposed used straws to raise awareness around the environmental damage to the ocean caused by plastics.
 He collaborated with the National Environment Agency and the Canadian High Commission in Singapore to create an art installation titled "Plastikophobia" made from 18,000 plastic cups for a solo gallery exhibition at the Sustainable Singapore Galleries.

 In 2021, Von Wong created the #TurnOffThePlasticTap project to bring awareness to the volume of plastics being dumped into our oceans.
 The project is also known as #GiantPlasticTap and garnered good visibility in its desire to impact Cop26.

 In March 2022, he was invited to recreate the tap in Kenya for the United Nations Environmental Assembly where a historic decision was made by UN member states to adopt a landmark mandate to develop a legally binding global Plastics Treaty with a full life cycle approach.
 He also gave his 3rd TEDx talk, entitled "Irrelevancy as fuel to generate collective action" at TEDxBoston on how his fear of irrelevancy is the principal motivation and source of creativity.
 He speaks to the evolving art of captivating attention for climate initiatives in today's click bait world.

 In March 2023, he created an 11-foot tall skull made from electronic waste titled "The Skull of Satoshi" together with Greenpeace to highlight the environmental impact of Bitcoin mining.
 The campaign was met with significant controversy online from the crypto community.

-In August 2025, Von Wong created the "The Thinker's Burden" together with SLS Illusions for the global plastics treaty negotiations.
+In August 2025, Von Wong created "The Thinker's Burden" together with SLS Illusions for the global plastics treaty negotiations.
 The artwork was installed in front of the Palais de Nations in Geneva and consisted of a human face and a thinking human on a rock, slowly drowning in plastic litter over the course of the negotiations.